halilkaankarakoc/dependency-version-checker/README.md

 ```
 clone the repository

-Get API key from sendgrid and in docker-compose.yml file set as an environment variable.
+Get API key from sendgrid and in docker-compose.yml file set as an environment variable under mail-sender service.

 At sendgrid dashboard set single sender.